ilarsf/aarc_lts/for-coaches/session-plans/session-4.md

 - First aid kit and safety gear

 ## Pre-Session Preparation
-1. Prepare assessment checklists for each participant
-2. Organize post-program information packets
-3. Plan practice route including bridges and turning points
-4. Review participant notes from previous sessions
+1. Review participant progress notes from Session 3, noting any specific areas for attention.
-5. Ensure all boats are properly maintained and set
+2. Prepare boats and oars, ensuring they are appropriate for each participant's skill level.
+3. Check coach's launch is fully equipped (safety gear, communication tools, first aid).
-6. Check weather forecast and water conditions
+4. Review weather forecast and water conditions; plan navigation route including bridge passage if safe.
-7. Confirm coach assignments for group supervision
+5. Prepare a clear plan for the skills assessment, including specific tasks and observation points.
+6. Have information ready regarding next steps/programs for graduates.
+7. Organize any graduation gifts/merchandise to be distributed to participants.

 ## Detailed Session Timeline

-### 1. Welcome and Final Session Overview (20 minutes)
-- **0:00-0:10** - Welcome and participant check-in
-   - Collect any remaining forms
-   - Address any lingering questions
-   - Outline final session structure, including skills circuit.
-- **0:10-0:20** - Review of all key skills and concepts
-   - Brief summary of Sessions 1-3 learnings (stroke, drills, steering, ratio/rhythm, safety).
-   - What to focus on today: integration, independence, specific maneuvers (backing, docking).
-   - Assessment expectations.
-   - Brief introduction to different boat types (e.g., trainers, racers) and their characteristics.

-### 2. Equipment Preparation and Launch (25 minutes)
-- **0:20-0:35** - Independent equipment preparation
-   - Coach-observed boat and oar selection
-   - Individual setting adjustments
-   - Safety check of all equipment
-- **0:35-0:45** - Organized group launch
-   - Demonstrated independence in launching
-   - Initial stability and technique check at dock

-### 3. Skill Integration and Navigation Practice (120 minutes)
-- **0:45-1:30** - Technical review, integration, and Skills Circuit Warm-up
-   - Warm-up with technical focus drills (e.g., pause drills emphasizing ratio, feathering).
-   - Progressive building of stroke rate and pressure, maintaining ratio and rhythm.
-   - Coach feedback on individual technique issues.
-   - Introduction to Skills Circuit stations: backing, turning, docking, continuous rowing with ratio focus.
-- **1:30-2:15** - Navigation practice course / Skills Circuit Group A
-   - River traffic pattern adherence, bridge navigation techniques, group formation rowing.
-   - Group A: Guided upriver row with bridge passage, docking practice.
-Focus on navigation, traffic, ratio/rhythm.
-   - Group B: Skills Circuit - backing, turning, docking, ratio/rhythm rowing.
-- **2:15-2:45** - Independent rowing practice / Skills Circuit Group B
-   - Coaches observing from distance.
-Self-diagnosis and correction.
-Navigation decision-making.
-Safety awareness.
-   - Group B: Guided upriver row with bridge passage, docking practice.
-   - Group A: Skills Circuit - backing, turning, docking, ratio/rhythm rowing.

-### 4. Assessment and Landing (30 minutes)
-- **2:45-3:00** - Return to dock with individual assessment
-   - Observed landing technique
-   - Boat handling efficiency
-   - Communication with other boats
-- **3:00-3:15** - Equipment storage and care
-   - Final demonstration of proper care
-   - Reporting of any equipment issues
-   - Boathouse cleaning participation

-### 5. Program Completion and Next Steps (45 minutes)
-- **3:15-3:30** - Individual skills assessment review
-   - One-on-one feedback with primary coach
-   - Completed assessment form review
-   - Personalized development suggestions
-- **3:30-3:45** - Post-program opportunities presentation
-   - Club membership options
-   - Additional training opportunities (including video review sessions)
-   - Equipment usage policies
-   - Safety certification requirements
-- **3:45-4:00** - Program conclusion
-   - Certificate distribution
-   - Group photo
-   - Final questions and answers
-   - Contact information for ongoing support
+### 1. Warm-up & Review (20 minutes)
+- **0:00-0:10** - Welcome, Session 3 Review, and Session 4 Overview
+  - Briefly review key learnings from Session 3 (leg drive, steering, continuous rowing).
+  - Outline the goals for Session 4: skill integration, navigation, bridge passage, and skills assessment.
+- **0:10-0:20** - Land-Based Dynamic Warm-up & Q&A
+  - Lead dynamic stretches relevant to rowing (e.g., arm circles, leg swings, torso twists).
+  - Review key concepts from Sessions 1-3, addressing any participant questions. *Optional: If needed, briefly review stroke sequence on ergs, emphasizing it's for understanding the motion, not for on-water drill replication.*
+  - Discuss the planned on-water route and specific navigation points (e.g., bridge arches).

+### 2. Equipment & Launch (20 minutes)
+- **0:20-0:35** - Independent Equipment Check & Setup
+  - Participants independently check their assigned boats and oars (foot stretchers, oar collars, etc.).
+  - Coaches supervise and assist only as needed, encouraging self-reliance.
+- **0:35-0:40** - Supervised Launch
+  - Participants launch their boats under supervision, applying learned dock procedures.

+### 3. On-Water Session - Navigation & Integration (70 minutes)
+- **0:40-1:50** - Continuous Rowing, Navigation, and Bridge Passage Practice
+  - Row to a designated upriver point, focusing on continuous, integrated rowing (legs, core, arms, blade work).
+  - Emphasize maintaining course, awareness of surroundings, and applying river traffic rules.
+  - Practice navigating through bridge arches (if applicable and safe), discussing strategy and potential hazards.
+  - Coaches provide targeted feedback on technique, navigation choices, and boat handling.
+  - Coaches focus on reinforcing smooth, integrated movements and building confidence, offering targeted feedback on technique, navigation choices, and boat handling to enhance comfort and skill consolidation.

+### 4. Skills Assessment & Cool Down (40 minutes)
+- **1:50-2:20** - Skills Assessment
+  - Participants perform a series of pre-determined maneuvers and rowing tasks.
+Examples:
+    - Controlled stop from steady rowing.
+    - Pivot turn (360 degrees).
+    - Backing the boat for a short distance.
+    - Demonstrating steady-state rowing with good form and control for a set distance/time.
+    - Safe execution of a simulated emergency stop or obstacle avoidance.
+  - Coaches observe and note performance against key criteria.
+- **2:20-2:30** - Cool-Down Row
+  - Gentle rowing back to the dock, focusing on relaxation and smooth movements.

+### 5. Landing, Equipment Care & Debrief (30 minutes)
+- **2:30-2:45** - Supervised Landing & Equipment Care
+  - Participants land their boats under supervision.
+  - Proper cleaning and storage of boats and oars.
+- **2:45-3:00** - Session Debrief, Assessment Review & Next Steps
+  - Review the session's activities and achievements.
+  - Provide general feedback from the skills assessment, highlighting common strengths and areas for development.
+(Individual detailed feedback may be provided separately or noted for follow-up).
+  - Discuss next steps for participants (e.g., joining novice rowing, supervised open sculling, further practice).
+  - Answer any final questions.

 ## Key Coaching Points